arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 setExtraOptions(options: UDPExtraOptions): Promise\<void\>

-Sets other attributes of the UDPSocket connection.
+Sets other properties of the UDP socket connection.
 This API uses a promise to return the result.

 > **NOTE**
 > This API can be called only after **bind** is successfully called.